The BETTER Institute

 Dr. Eva Grunfeld

 The BETTER approach focuses on prevention and screening of cancer, diabetes, heart disease and associated lifestyle factors (diet, physical activity, smoking, and alcohol).
-Specifically, the approach identifies a new role in the primary care setting (the Prevention Practitioner), which can be taken on by any clinician or health care professional including those in rural or remote settings and Indigenous populations.
+Specifically, the approach identifies a new role (the Prevention Practitioner), which can be taken on by any clinician or health care professional including those in rural or remote settings and working with Indigenous communities and populations.